willcrichton/rust-book/src/ch04-03-fixing-ownership-errors.md

 ### Fixing a Safe Program: Mutating Different Array Elements

 A similar kind of problem arises when we borrow elements of an array.
-For example, observe what paths are borrowed when we take a mutable reference to an array:
+For example, observe what places are borrowed when we take a mutable reference to an array:

 ```aquascope,permissions,stepper,boundaries
 #fn main() {